Mice With a Human Language Gene? Scientists Just Made Rodents Talk (Sort Of)

 Where This Might Be Headed

-Scientists are already looking at other genes that might work together to support language and social communication.
-There are also studies exploring how similar genes function in birds (especially songbirds), whales, and primates.
+FOXP2 is just the beginning, and scientists are already looking at other genes that may work together to support language and social communication in other animals.
+There are also sort of similar studies exploring how similar genes function in birds (especially songbirds), whales, and primates.

 Previous